List of Speaker of the United States House of Representatives elections: May 1813

 An election for speaker took place on May 24, 1813, at the start of the 13th Congress, following the 1812–13 elections in which Democratic-Republicans won a majority of the seats.
 Henry Clay received a majority of the votes cast and was re-elected speaker.

 January 1814

-On January 19, 1814, during the third session of the 13th Congress, Henry Clay resigned as speaker to accept a commission from President James Madison to serve as a negotiator for a peace agreement to end the War of 1812.
+On January 19, 1814, during the second session of the 13th Congress, Henry Clay resigned as speaker to accept a commission from President James Madison to serve as a negotiator for a peace agreement to end the War of 1812.
 Later that day, an intra-term election for a new speaker was held.
 Langdon Cheves received a majority of the votes cast and was elected speaker.

 December 1815

 An election for speaker took place on December 4, 1815, at the start of the 14th Congress following the 1814–15 elections in which Democratic-Republicans won a majority of the seats.
 Elected again to the House, former speaker Henry Clay received a majority of the votes cast and was elected speaker.